Review updated February 27th, 2021

 Foxtel NBN Review

 Foxtel has been on the Aussie entertainment landscape for some time.
-Recently – and particularly as the bundling trend has taken hold over the past few years – they’ve also started to dip their toes into the telecommunications pool.
+Recently, they’ve also started to dip their toes into the telecommunications pool.
 In doing so, however, they haven’t sought to mirror their competitors – instead, they’ve done it in the most Foxtel way possible.
-Their broadband options – whether ADSL or NBN – are incredibly fast (there’s no ‘slow’ option) and there are no download limits.
+Their broadband options are incredibly fast (there’s no ‘slow’ option) and there are no download limits.
 In fact, the only choice you really need to make is which Foxtel package to go for.
-(Hint: If you can’t decide, the Platinum comes with everything).
+(Hint: If you can’t decide, the Platinum Plus bundle comes with everything).

 In this Review